SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### ANIMAL FORM: WOLF

-When you are in your wolf form, your speed increases by 2, you ignore difficult terrain, and your size becomes 1M.
+When you are in your wolf form, your speed increases by 2, you ignore [[Difficult Terrain|difficult terrain]], and your size becomes 1M.

 Whenever your rage is 4 or higher, you can shapeshift to become a hybrid bipedal wolf of your true form’s size.
 You gain 10 temporary Stamina the first time you shapeshift into hybrid wolf form during an encounter.